Personal Growth – the key to effective culture and business transformation

 The need to support the development of others

 As leaders and culture practitioners develop greater mental complexity, they are better able to transform the beliefs, mindsets, ways of working systems, structures and processes created by more limited worldviews.
-This requires being a role model for personal growth and development, and creating space and opportunity for deeper developmental work across an organisation.
+This requires being a role model for personal growth and development and creating space and opportunity for deeper developmental work across an organisation.
 In doing so, they enable more expansive worldviews and ways of working.

 Magnify each moment

-A crucial 21st-century mindset is that if we are to truly be of service to the unfolding of sustainable, vibrant future systems of work, health, commerce or whatever field we play in, our own personal growth and development is pivotal.
-This is not an easy path, but it is possibly the most rewarding, worthwhile and vital path that we can embark upon.
+A crucial 21st-century mindset is that if we are to truly be of service to the unfolding of sustainable, vibrant future systems of work, health, commerce or whatever field we play in, our own personal growth and development are pivotal.
+This is not an easy path, but it is possibly the most rewarding, worthwhile and vital path we can embark upon.

 Our Adaptive Cultures Community